 Missed grade components due to absences may be taken at another time if they are due to illness or domestic affliction.
-Instructors can no longer request a doctor's note for absences due to illness, but they may request other adequate documentation at their discretion such as a form from the student's Faculty or a statutory declaration.
-In other cases, including domestic affliction or religious conviction, adequate documentation must be provided to substantiate the reason for an absence.
+Instructors can no longer request a doctor's note for absences due to illness, but they may request

 The student must notify their instructor by e-mail within two days following the scheduled date of the term work missed or as soon as the student is able to arrange for an extension or make-up test / assignment.
 Instructors are not required to grant make-up assignments / tests or extensions for unacceptable reasons that include, but are not limited to, personal events such as vacations, weddings, or travel arrangements.
 When the student misses some term work without an acceptable excuse, a final grade will be computed using a raw score of zero for the term work missed.